danielantelo/cypress-storybook-commands/sandbox/README.md

 ## Native

-Boot up the sandbox react-native expo app using `yarn storybook` and point the baseUrl in `cypress.json` to `http://localhost:19006`
+Boot up the sandbox react-native expo app using `yarn sb:native` and point the baseUrl in `cypress.json` to `http://localhost:19006`